-Howard B. Rosen has consented to being elected as a director of the Company, immediately following the closing of this offering.
+Howard B. Rosen has served on our Board since the closing of our initial public offering in May 2013.
 Since 2008, Mr. Rosen has served as a consultant to several companies in the biotechnology industry.
 He has also served as a lecturer at Stanford University in Chemical Engineering since 2008 and in Management since 2011.
 Mr. Rosen served as interim President and Chief Executive Officer of Pearl Therapeutics, Inc., a company focused on developing combination therapies for the treatment of highly prevalent chronic respiratory diseases, from June 2010 to March 2011.
 From 2004 to 2008, Mr. Rosen was Vice President of Commercial Strategy at Gilead Sciences, Inc., a biopharmaceutical company.
 Mr. Rosen was President of ALZA Corporation, a pharmaceutical and medical systems company that merged with Johnson & Johnson, a global healthcare company, in 2001, from 2003 until 2004.
 Prior to that, from 1994 until 2003, Mr. Rosen held various positions at ALZA Corporation.
-Mr. Rosen is also a member of the board of directors of AceIRx Therapeutics, Inc., Pearl Therapeutics, Inc., Entrega, Inc. and ALDEA Pharmaceuticals.
+Mr. Rosen is also a member of the board of directors of AceIRx Therapeutics, Inc. (Nasdaq: ACRX), a company developing products for pain relief, and a number of private biotechnology companies as follows: PavVax, Inc., Entrega, Inc. and ALDEA Pharmaceuticals.
 Previously, Mr. Rosen served on the board of directors of a number of public companies, as follows: Pharsight Corporation, a company focused on providing software products and consulting services to biopharmaceutical companies that was acquired by Tripos International in 2008 and CoTherix, Inc., a biopharmaceutical company that was acquired by Actelion Pharmaceuticals Ltd. in 2007.
 Mr. Rosen holds a B.S. in Chemical Engineering from Stanford University, an M.S. in Chemical Engineering from the Massachusetts Institute of Technology and an M.B.A. from the Stanford Graduate School of Business.

-Daniel E. Geffken has consented to being elected as a director of the Company, effective immediately after this registration statement becomes effective and execution of the underwriting agreement in connection with this offering.
-Mr. Geffken has agreed to serve on our Audit Committee and Compensation Committee.
+Daniel E. Geffken has served on our Board of Directors and our Audit and Compensation Committees since our initial public offering in May 2013.
 Since October 2011, he has been Managing Director of Danforth Advisors, LLC, a management consulting firm that provides financial and strategic support to emerging life science companies.
 Mr. Geffken has also been the chief financial officer or chief operating officer of eight companies, four of which were U.S. public reporting companies and six of which were life science companies.
 He has a B.S. in Economics from The Wharton School, University of Pennsylvania, and a M.B.A. from Harvard Business School.